alflanagan/people/README.md

 1. Allow for free-form notes and journal entries, as well as the standard fields, so that a variety of custom uses are possible.

+### Current Status

+Pre-pre-pre-alpha.
+Just some basic models for some ideas I have.